Robert Pattinson, FKA Twigs Love Story: Met Because Of Kristen Stewart

 “In a lot of ways [FKA] and Kristen are very similar.
 They’re both kind of tortured souls, they don’t care about fame or being well-liked, they’re both extremely passionate and obsessive when it comes to their work.
 All of those things are huge turn on for Rob.”

 After meeting at the concert, FKA Twigs and Robert Pattinson totally loved being together.
-It was a slow start for them but they were completely loving the romance in the air.
-The Entertainment Online further reported that in few months of being together, the Twilight actor and British singer were being called couple by everyone.
+It was a slow start for them, but they were completely loving the romance in the air.
+Entertainment Online further reported that in the few months of being together, the Twilight actor and British singer were being called “couple” by everyone.
 They hung out in NYC a lot and were seen flirting together at Soho House in West Hollywood during the start of their relationship.

 “They were with a big group of friends, sitting at a table in the garden dining area, about 10 people.
 They sat on a couch together totally flirting, holding each other’s hands and kissing here and there.
 [They were] really cute and they seemed super happy!
 They were there for about an hour.”